 Where is this leading, you may wonder?
 Well, the idea of having an alter ego that could be downloaded into your head so you could be what you wanted has always fascinated me.

 I could be all the things that I haven’t, I think I’ve led a boring life, although to others it may seem to have been interesting.
 The trouble is, as Bob McClane from ReKall says in the 1990 movie version of Total Recall, “Whenever you go on holiday, you’re always there, it’s the same old you.”
-Strangely enough, the man’s surname in the movie is the same as Joe-90’s was.
+Strangely enough, the man’s surname in the movie is just about the same as Joe-90’s was.
 I bet you never spotted that.

 Look…, I’m sorry, I can’t help being a geek!